minblock/ogkushcoin/doc/developer-notes.md

 ### Valgrind suppressions file

-Valgrind is a proogkushming tool for memory debugging, memory leak detection, and profiling.
+Valgrind is a programming tool for memory debugging, memory leak detection, and profiling.
 The repo contains a Valgrind suppressions file ([`valgrind.supp`](https://github.com/minblock/ogkush/blob/master/contrib/valgrind.supp)) which includes known Valgrind warnings in our dependencies that cannot be fixed